tomoss/Hand_gesture_tracking_ROI_Kalman_Filter/README.md

-# Hand gesture tracking system using Adaptive Kalman Filter
+# Hand gesture tracking system using ROI method and Adaptive Kalman Filter

 An Implementation of: